My Father's World: A Family-Centered Curriculum

 The curriculum’s division into DISCOVER, INVESTIGATE, and DECLARE ensures that students from preschool through high school receive age-appropriate instruction that evolves with their learning needs.

-For families who value Bible integration, interactive projects, and the ability to complete lessons efficiently (leaving afternoons free for life’s other adventures), My Father’s World offers a compelling solution.
+For families who value Bible integration, interactive projects, and the ability to complete lessons efficiently (leaving afternoons free for life’s other adventures), this Christian homeschooling curriculum offers a compelling solution.

 However, if you’re looking for a video-based curriculum or prefer a more traditional, subject-by-subject approach, it might not be the best fit for your needs.